nannerpusser/wordup/README.md

 Installation:

 - Clone the repository
-- Install the required dependencies
+- Install the required dependencies.
+Pipfile, since I know you use pipenv like all God-fearing Python men do.
-``pip install customtkinter`` etc. Pipfile, since I know you use pipenv like all God-fearing Python men do.
+``pip install customtkinter`` etc.
 - Run the ws.py file and please don't laugh.